 The food pantry is open Monday – Friday, from 9 am until 3:30 pm.
 To get help, residents should bring a photo ID, proof of Irving residence and proof of identity for the people in the household.
 Social security cards are not required.

-The goal of the food pantry is to prevent hunger.
+The goal of the food pantry is to prevent hunger and help overcome a crisis.
 We provide nutritious groceries in an amount that should feed the family for a week.

 Summer Food – When school is out families have children home from school and that can lead to higher grocery bills.
 Find summer food sites for children and youth to age 18 on the summer meals website.
 Just enter your address to find a site near you!